monome/docs/crow/max-m4l.md

 #### ^^derwydd

 This device gives you access to crow's Lua [read-eval-print loop](https://en.wikipedia.org/wiki/Read–eval–print_loop).
-Send Lua code to Crow to execute on the fly, allowing you to modify crow's behavior in your real time.
+Send Lua code to crow to execute on the fly, allowing you to modify crow's behavior in *your* real time.
 You can also use it to upload new scripts, erase scripts, and more.

 ![](../images/m4l_derwydd.png)